zaucker/ADMgr/README.md

 ```
 ./adMgr.pl: --adServer=hostname[:port] --adUser=adminUser --adPassword=password --adDomain=adDomain [params] action name

+adPassword will be prompted for if not given on commandline or defaults file.

 action: help|createUser|deleteUser|showUser|updateUser|showGroup|syncPasswd
 params: for actions createUser (mandatory) and updateUser (optional)
           --firstname